-Harold is a Founding Partner of Preti Flaherty, listed in Woodward-White's 2015 edition of The Best Lawyers in America, and is rated by Martindale-Hubbell® as AV Preeminent, its highest rating.
+Harold is a Founding Partner of Preti Flaherty, listed in Woodward-White's The Best Lawyers in America, and is rated by Martindale-Hubbell® as AV Preeminent, its highest rating.

 Harold was Associate White House Press Secretary under President Lyndon B. Johnson, serving as principal aide to White House Press Secretary Bill Moyers from 1965 to 1967.